 Check your label to see that the information is complete and correct.
 If it is incorrect, make any corrections directly on the label.
-(You must also file Form DTF-95, Change of Business Information, with the Tax Department as soon as possible.)
+(You must also file Form DTF-96, Report of Address Change for Business Tax Accounts, with the Tax Department as soon as possible.)
 If your mailing address is incorrect, check the box next to the name and address block at the top of your corporation tax return.